-In accordance with the (European) eIDAS Regulation and related standards for cryptographic modules, the legitimate user / signatory of a Qualified Signature Creation Device (QSCD) is reponsible for activating the card (keys), i.e. to change the state of the card (keys) from non-operational to operational.
+In accordance with the (European) eIDAS Regulation and related standards for cryptographic modules, the legitimate user/signatory of a Qualified Signature Creation Device (QSCD) is responsible for activating the card (keys), i.e. to change the state of the card (keys) from non-operational to operational.

 The SafeSign IC Token Administration Utility offers users of a QSCD the possibility to activate their card.
-When a QSCD is inserted in the smart card reader, the SafeSign IC middleware will enable the user to activate the card, based on the presence of the Common Criteria (CC) certified SafeSign IC applet and the card specific ATR.
+When a QSCD is inserted in the smart card reader, the SafeSign IC middleware will enable the user to activate the card, based on the presence of the Common Criteria (CC) certified SafeSign IC applet and the card-specific ATR.
 If these conditions are met, the Token menu of the SafeSign IC Token Administration Utility will display the option 'Activate Card'.

 - Note that the activation process for a particular card may be very specific.
-It may require the user to: - authenticate to the card by entering the PIN (UZI-pas 3, UZI-pas 4 and SafeSign QSCD); - change the Transport PIN set for the card (Defensiepas 3);
+It may require the user to: - authenticate to the card by entering the PIN (UZI-pas 3, UZI-pas 4 and SafeSign QSCD);